Pipeline YAML Reference#

 policy is set, when one job fails, the blocks and jobs which have

-not yet started executing will be canceled, but already running ones will be
+not yet started executing will be canceled, but those which are already running will be

-allowed to finish executing.
+allowed to finish.
 This will provide you with more data for debugging

 without using additional resources.